wennaspeedy/batt_consumption_wattmetter/README.md

-!
-This extension will no longer be developed !
+# !
+This extension will no longer be developed because it causes freezing!

 # Battery Consumption Watt Meter

 https://extensions.gnome.org/extension/4862/bat_consumption_wattmeter/